Frequently Asked Questions

 I have questions about my I-94 status and about my visa too.
 Whom do I ask?

-Discuss all your immigration and visa related concerns with the international student advisor.
+Discuss all your immigration and visa related concerns with the ISSS office.
 To prevent misinformation it is best to not seek advice from friends, even if they are an international student too, as each situation can be different.

 I lost my passport.
 What should I do?

-File a police report, notify your country’s consular office, and let the ISA office know as soon as possible.
+File a police report, notify your country’s consular office, and let the ISSS office know as soon as possible.

 I lost my I-20, DS-2019, 1-94 card or other important document.
 What should I do?

-Come to the ISA office right away with any documents or copies of documents that you still have.
+Come to the ISSS office right away with any documents or copies of documents that you still have.

 I plan to travel outside the US.
 What do I need to do?

-Request a travel signature on your I-20 or DS-2019 at least a week in advance of your trip by coming to the ISA office in Miguel Hall 207A.
+Request a travel signature on your I-20 or DS-2019 at least a week in advance of your trip by coming to the ISSS office.

-Do I need a travel signature while on F-1 OPT or J-1 Academic Training?
+This includes travel while on F-1 OPT or J-1 Academic Training.

 I am a transfer student and the visa in my passport reads my previous institution’s name.
 Does this pose a problem?